beachmachine/django-changeset/README.rst

         )

-This allows the Django ORM to use queries on changeset (e.g., on the changeset type INSERT):
+This enables you to use Django ORM query lookup Syntax on changesets (e.g., on the changeset type INSERT):

 .. code-block:: python

-    MyModel.objects.filter(changesets__changeset_type='I')
+    # select all my models that were created by user "johndoe"
+    MyModel.objects.filter(changesets__changeset_type='I', changesets__user__username='johndoe')